-October 16th,-Some leagues below Rozario, the western shore of the Parana is bounded by perpendicular cliffs, which extend in a long line to below San Nicolas; hence it more resembles a sea-coast than that of a fresh-water river.
+October 16th.-Some leagues below Rozario, the western shore of the Parana is bounded by perpendicular cliffs, which extend in a long line to below San Nicolas; hence it more resembles a sea-coast than that of a fresh-water river.
 It is a great drawback to the scenery of the Parana, that, from the soft nature of its banks, the water is very muddy.
 The Uruguay, flowing through a granitic country, is much clearer; and where the two channels unite at the head of the Plata, the waters may for a long distance be distinguished by their black and red colours.
 In the evening, the wind being not quite fair, as usual we immediately moored, and the next day, as it blew rather freshly, though with a favouring current, the master was much too indolent to think of starting.
-At Bajada, he was described to me as "hombre muy afficto"-a man always miserable to get on; but certainly he bore all delays with admirable resignation.
+At Bajada, he was described to me as "hombre muy aflicto"-a man always miserable to get on; but certainly he bore all delays with admirable resignation.
 He was an old Spaniard, and had been many years in this country.
-He professed a great liking to the English, but stoutly maintained that the battle of Trafalgar was merely won by the Spanish captains having been all bought over; and that the only really gallant action on either side was performed by the Spanish admiral.
-It struck me as rather characteristic, that this man should prefer his countrymen being thought the worst of traitors, rather than unskilful or in certain productions as destitute of others, to another possessing a tropical climate, and a soil which, according to the best of judges, M. Bonpland, is perhaps unequalled in fertility in any part of the world.
-How different would have been the aspect of this river if English colonists had by good fortune first sailed up the Plata!
-What noble towns would now have occupied its shores!
-Till the death of Francia, the Dictator of Paraguay, these two countries must remain distinct, as if placed on opposite sides of the globe.
+He professed a great liking to the Eng-Vol. I-12 lish, but stoutly maintained that the battle of Trafalgar was merely won by the Spanish captains having been all bought over; and that the only really gallant action on either side was performed by the Spanish admiral.
+It struck me as rather characteristic, that this man should prefer his countrymen being thought the worst of traitors, rather than unskilful or cowardly.

+18th and 19th.-We continued slowly to sail down the noble stream: the current helped us but little.
+We met, during our descent, very few vessels.
+One of the best gifts of nature, in so grand a channel of communication, seems here wilfully thrown away-a river in which ships might navigate from a temperate country, as surprisingly abundant in certain productions as destitute of others, to another possessing a tropical climate, and a soil which, according to the best of judges, M. Bonpland, is perhaps unequalled in fertility in any part of the world.
+How different would have been the aspect of this river if English colonists had, by good fortune, first sailed up the Plata!
+What noble towns would now have occupied its shores! the death of Francia, the Dictator of Paraguay, these two countries must remain distinct, as if placed on opposite sides of the globe.
 And when the old bloody-minded tyrant is gone to his long account, Paraguay will be torn by revolutions, violent in proportion to the previous unnatural calm.
 That country will have to learn, like every other South American state, that a republic cannot succeed till it contains a certain body of men imbued with the principles of justice and honour.